MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-role-entra-id.md

 - Note the signed-in or signed-out status displayed at the center of the screen.
 - Click the context-sensitive button at the top right (it reads `Sign In` on first run)
 - Alternatively, click the link to `token details`, `admins only` or `regular users`.
-Since these are protected pages that require authentication, you'll be automatically redirected to the sign-in page.
+Since these are protected pages that require authentication, you're automatically redirected to the sign-in page.
 - Follow the instructions on the next page to sign in with an account in the Microsoft Entra ID tenant.
 - On the consent screen, note the scopes that are being requested.
 - Upon successful completion of the sign-in flow, you should be redirected to the home page (`sign in status`), or one of the other pages, depending on which button triggered your sign-in flow.
 - Note the context-sensitive button now says `Sign out` and displays your username to its left.
-- If you are on the home page, you'll see an option to click **ID Token Details**: click it to see some of the ID token's decoded claims, including **roles**.
+- If you're on the home page, you can see an option to click **ID Token Details**: click it to see some of the ID token's decoded claims, including **roles**.
 - Click the **Admins Only** button to view the `/admin_only`.
 Only users with app role **PrivilegedAdmin** can view this page.
 Otherwise an authorization failure message is displayed.
 - Click the **Regular Users** button to view the `/regular_user` page.
 Only users with app role **RegularUser** or **PrivilegedAdmin** can view this page.
 Otherwise an authorization failure message is displayed.
 - You can also use the button on the top right to sign out.
 The status page reflects this.